Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledges support of this work from the US National Science Foundation through award no. 1847254 (CAREER), as well as support from the University at Buffalo (SUNY) through the Buffalo Blue Sky Program.
+The authors acknowledge support from the US National Science Foundation through Grant No. 1847254 (CAREER), as well as support from the University at Buffalo (SUNY) through the Buffalo Blue Sky Program.